Healthy Ukrainian Borscht Variations: Keto & Traditional Plant-Based Recipes

 - Fiber: 4g

 *Net carb calculations vary by method and are not FDA-regulated.
-Total carbohydrate content provided for accuracy.

 Comparative Nutritional Analysis